Last Updated on

 |Magpul MBUS Pro Offset Front and Rear Flip-Up Backup Sights, 526-525||

-When you’re looking for iron sights that expertly combine price and performance, the Magpul Industries MBUS Generation II Sight is what you want.
+When you’re looking for iron sights that expertly combine price and performance, the Magpul Industries MBUS Generation II Sight is our top choice for the best iron sight for an AR-15.
 It has a spring-loaded flip-up design, comes with a lifetime warranty, and has a durable construction.

 Our only problem with this sight is that Magpul used a ton of plastic instead of steel.
 While the plastic is incredibly durable, there’s no doubt that it’s a bit bulky.
 In the end, that’s how the company keeps the price down, but it’s definitely a factor that you need to consider if you’re going to be using this sight often.